Chapter One

 Money is a record of debt.

-Money is an accounting system of debt and cancelling a debt.
+Money is an accounting system for debt and its cancellation.

-A skilled person performs a task for a day for a farmer whose crop has yet to grow records that day on a ledger (a mark in clay and notch on a stick often known as ‘tally sticks’).
+A skilled person performs a task for a day for a farmer whose crop has yet to grow, and records that day in a ledger (a mark in clay and a notch on a stick, often known as ‘tally sticks’).

-Until the crop reaches maturity, the Farmer is indebted by one day to the tradesperson, who is recorded on a tally stick.
+Until the crop reaches maturity, the Farmer is indebted to the tradesperson by one day, which is recorded on a tally stick.
 Both have a copy.
-When the debt is repaid, for example, via some of the harvested crops, then booth sticks are destroyed, and the debt on one side and credit on the other no longer exists.
+When the debt is repaid, for example, via some of the harvested crops, then both the debt and the credit are destroyed, and the debt on one side and the credit on the other no longer exist.
 They have cancelled each other out.

-Later, these tally sticks could be exchanged with others as long as they knew the debt’s original issuer.
+Later, these tally sticks could be exchanged for others as long as the debt’s original issuer was known.

-This is all based on the trust of honouring the debt.
+This is all based on the trust that the debt will be honoured.

-Thus, as societies grew, a centralised system of record and trust had to be organised as corruption and lies could subvert the honouring of debts.
+Thus, as societies grew, a centralised system of record-keeping and trust had to be established, as corruption and lies could undermine the honouring of debts.
 The central government had to be able to enforce the honouring of debts and, in turn, needed universally recognised tokens/sticks/paper/stamped metals that had no literal value or rarity but of trust; this is what is known as a fiat-based currency (fiat means ‘by decree’)

 As the issuer, how could they create value so the government could exchange their issued currency for labour and products?

-Tax with punishment if it is not paid, when demanded by the issuing government, the most basic punishment is the denial of freedom, i.e. prison.
+Tax with a punishment if it is not paid when demanded by the issuing government; the most basic punishment is the denial of freedom, i.e., prison.

 To help us understand this, the economist Warren Mossler (WM) came up with a scenario;